joshuavictorchen/isp-checker/README.md

 Once installed, the `ispcheck` command can be executed from any working directory to check for ISP availability at a given address.

 The program is currently in its early stages, and is not very robust.
-The command MUST be entered in the following form, with no deviation (i.e., two-liner addresses are currently unsupported):
+The command MUST be entered in the following form, with no deviation (i.e., two-liner addresses are not yet supported):

     ispcheck [street address], [city name], [state abbreviation], [5 digit zip code]